mtalala/mtalala/README.md

 - 🔭 I’m currently working on finding new ideas, inspirations, and projects.
 - 🌱 I’m currently learning Advanced Swift Topics.
-- 👯 I’m looking to collaborate on React and Swift projects.
+- 👯 I’m looking to collaborate on Java and Swift projects.
 - 🤔 I’m looking for help with Security and Encryption.
 - 💬 Ask me about front-end, back-end, or anything related to programming.
 - 📫 How to reach me: feel free to reach out via GitHub!